DallanQ/terraforming_mars_ares_expedition/Manual.md

 5. 4 MC as a bonus for choosing the production phase.

+> Image of a big board with player boards adjusted to play production phase

 #### V RESEARCH PHASE: (page 15)

 Each player draws two cards, keeps one, and discards the other. ***Bonus: If you chose this phase, you draw three additional cards and keep one additional card.
 Meaning, in total, you draw five cards and keep two, discarding the other three.***

 If at any point, a player needs to draw a project card and the project card deck is empty, shuffle all of the discarded project cards together to form a new project card deck.

+> > Image of a yellow research card stating All players draw play two cards and keep it and Draw an additional three cards and keep one additional card.

 ### C. END STEP (page 16)